FrewtyPebbles/PyWeek38/readme.md

 python3 main.py
 ```

+Controls:

+ * WASD to move.

+ * Mouse to look.

+ * E to interact and pick up objects.

+ * Click to shoot (Although it doesnt really do anything at the moment).

 The supported platforms are Windows and Linux, although in the future I plan on releasing [Loxoc](https://pypi.org/project/Loxoc/) wheels for MacOS aswel.

 Heres a gif of the test scene for those curious: